iocoder/z80/README.md

 The code under tutorials and challenges is created by Adrian Brown (adrian@apbcomputerservices.co.uk).
 His aim is to make it easy to follow the tutorials and the challenges.
 This fork makes his work usable on UNIX.
+The repository contains code by John Young (polomint77), Adrian, and others.

 Have fun!